 - Which fats to avoid

-- The makeup of the fatty acids—most specifically omega-3 and omega-6—and making sure to consume enough of the "good" stuff and not too much of the "bad" stuff.
+- The makeup of the fatty acids—mostly omega-3 and omega-6—and making sure to consume enough of the "good" stuff and not too much of the "bad" stuff.

-- Make sure you aren't oxidizing—turning rancid—the fatty acids (rancid fat consumption as been shown to increase disease).
+- Ensure you aren't oxidizing—turning rancid—the fatty acids (rancid fat consumption has been shown to increase disease).

 Essential fatty acids: "Essential" means our body does not produce them and needs them to survive.
-Essential fatty acids come in the form of Omega-3 and Omega-6, and are essential to life.
+Essential fatty acids come in the form of omega-3 fatty acids and Omega 6 fats and are necessary to live.

-Omega-3s: Found primarily in fish, algae, pastured red meats, flax and nuts (each containing different amounts).
+Omega-3s: Found primarily in fatty fish, algae, pastured red meats, flax, and nuts (each containing different amounts).

 Omega-6s: Found primarily in fish, grain, soybeans, vegetable oils, nut and seed oils, and most processed food.

-EPA/DHA: Essential fatty acids found primarily in fish and some nuts and seeds.
-Important in formation of brain tissue, especially for babies in fetal development.
-Low levels of EPA/DHA have been linked to onset of Alzheimer's and other dementias.
-Promote heart health, reduce inflammation and protect against disease.
+EPA/DHA: Essential fatty acids are found primarily in fish and some nuts and seeds.
+Important in the formation of brain tissue, especially for babies in fetal development.
+Low levels of EPA/DHA have been linked to the onset of Alzheimer's and other dementias.
+Promote heart health, reduce inflammation, and protect against disease.
 (Hint: eat as much of this as you can.)

-ALA: The other essential fatty acids commonly found in nuts, seeds and flax.
-Typically most of us don't need to worry about ALA because of its prevalence in many plants and animals.
-Furthermore, the human body is not good at converting ALA into EPA/DHA, which makes it a poor substitute for eating sources high in EPA/DHA (like fatty fish).
+ALA: The other essential fatty acids commonly found in nuts, seeds, and flax.
+Due to its widespread presence in plant and animal life, ALA poses no threat to most of us.
+Furthermore, the human body needs to improve at converting ALA into EPA/DHA, which makes it a poor substitute for eating sources high in EPA/DHA (like fatty fish).

 - Vegetable and seed oils contain more unsaturated fatty acids, making them more susceptible to oxidation.
-They also tend to have high levels of omega-6 compared to omega-3.
+They also tend to have high levels of omega-6 compared to omega three fats.